tigrisdata-archive/tigris-vercel-starter/README.md

 ### 🗄️ Tigris schema definition

-Inside of [lib/schema.ts](lib/schema.ts) you can find the defined structure of the database.
-This to-do list app has a single collection `todoItems` that stores the to-do items.
-When the setup script is ran, either locally or in production, this will be scaffold for you on Tigris.
+The to-do list app  has a single collection `todoItems` defined in [models/tigris/tigris_netlify_starter/todoItems.ts](models/tigris/tigris_netlify_starter/todoItems.ts) that stores the to-do items in `todoStarterApp` database.
+The Database and Collection get automatically provisioned by the [setup script](scripts/setup.ts).

+This is an inspiration from Next.js based file system router.
+Create a folder or drop a schema file inside database folder under `models/tigris/`, and you're able to instantly create Databases and Collections in Tigris for your application.

 ### 🌐 Connecting to Tigris